-I hadn’t realised just how much water I had thrown on myself during my run, but after being indoors in the cool for a bit, I was starting to get cold, so I wanted to go and get changed.
+I hadn’t realised just how much water I had thrown on myself during my run.
+After being indoors in the cool for a bit, I was starting to get cold, so I wanted to go and get changed.
 We passed the Bonk Triathlon stand and I decided to treat myself to a new t-shirt in a larger size as I love my other two Bonk tops, but I don’t want to stretch them now I’m getting bigger.

 After a quick change, it was time for us to head home.

-Overall, I LOVED this event.
-It was really well-organised and I hope to be back one day to do it as an individual… although I might be tempted by the Olympic Plus event (80k bike ride).
+Overall, I LOVED my first ever triathlon relay.
+It was really well-organised and I hope to be back one day to do it as an individual.
+However, I might be tempted by the Olympic Plus event (80k bike ride).